kumarshantanu/sqlrat/README.md

 (deftemplate r "SELECT * FROM emp WHERE dept_id = 10 AND active")
 ```

-Usually templates are created with placeholders.
+Simple templates would not be useful, so they are almost always created with
+placeholders.
 See sub-sections below.

 #### Keyword arguments as value placeholders

 Keyword arguments are value placeholders, used to realize the template into SQL
 string.
-The following generate the same template with keyword args `:dept-id`:
+All of the following generate the same template with keyword args
+`:dept-id`:

 ```clojure
 (def s (t/make-template ["SELECT * FROM emp WHERE dept_id =" :dept-id "AND act =" :act]))